Beautiful Monsters: Befriending Our Feeling World

 We need humor.
 If you don’t know humor, just smile.

-Of course, also smile with reason — when your partner brings you a rose flower, yes.
+Of course, also smile with reason — when your partner brings you a rose, yes.
 But we also need to smile with essence love, for no reason.

 If you cannot smile, then you meet beautiful monsters.
-That’s the time: handshake practice.
+That’s the time for handshake practice.
 Kindness.
 Breathe together.
 Then it opens.

-There’s so much trouble in the world because people are not happy with themselves — something missing: innate love.
+There’s so much trouble in the world because people are not happy with themselves — something is missing: innate love.
 Then we eat plastic.
-We try to fill the hollow with junk.
-Peace needs to start from ourselves: coming down — not only mind coming down, but feeling coming down, connecting with essence love.
+We try to fill the hollowness with junk.
+Peace needs to start with ourselves: coming down, not only mind coming down, but feeling coming down, connecting with essence love.

 Handshake practice.
 Come down into feeling.
 Connect with essence love.
 Befriend the beautiful monsters.
 Let them show their beautiful side.